Toyota, Mazda to build $1.6 billion plant in Alabama: sources

 States covet auto assembly plants because they typically pay above-average wages and spin off jobs at suppliers and service companies.
 Southern U.S. states have the advantage of good transportation infrastructure, business-friendly regulators and generally anti-union politicians.

+The Alabama Department of Commerce shows 150 of the large automotive suppliers operate in the state, providing the logistical strength that Kristin Dziczek, a researcher at the Center for Automotive Research in Michigan, said helped land the plant.

-Kristin Dziczek, a researcher the Center for Automotive Research in Michigan, said that Alabama in 2017 was tied for fifth among U.S. states in auto production, at 9 percent with Tennessee.
+Dziczek said that Alabama in 2017 was tied for fifth among U.S. states in auto production, at 9 percent with Tennessee.
 It was behind Michigan at 19 percent; Indiana at 12 percent, Kentucky at 11 percent; and Ohio at 10 percent.

 “The impact of an auto assembly plant extends beyond its immediate economic impact, and that’s why states offer robust incentives,” said Dennis Cuneo, a site-selection consultant and former Toyota executive.
 “It creates a halo effect that in turn helps attract other projects.”

-Alabama spent an estimated $250 million to woo Daimler AG’s Mercedes-Benz to put an auto plant in Tuscaloosa in two decades ago.
+Alabama spent an estimated $250 million to woo Daimler AG’s Mercedes-Benz to put an auto plant in Tuscaloosa two decades ago.

 Reporting by David Shepardson in Washington and Bernie Woodall in Fort Lauderdale, Florida; Additional reporting by Nick Carey in Detroit; Editing by Sandra Maler